What is involved in a cleaning?

-A tooth cleaning involves removing any plaque or tartar off of the teeth and gum areas, flossing the teeth, and polishing the teeth.
+A dental prophylaxis, also called a teeth cleaning involves removing any plaque or tartar off of the teeth and gum areas, flossing the teeth, and polishing the teeth.
 X-rays, a dental exam, a gum exam, and oral hygiene instruction often accompany these appointments.

 What is a deep cleaning?